eindiran/AutoWater/README.md

 - __Potted plant__ (1)

 ## Reading the moisture sensor
 The first step is to set up the moisture sensor and get a reading off of it.
-In the tests directory, there is a file which can be used to run the test -- __MoistureSensorTest.ino__
+In the tests directory, there is a file which can be used to run the test: `MoistureSensorTest.ino`

 Place the moisture sensor carefully in the potted plant, leaving the wire section exposed.
 Notice that on the sensor there is a horizontal white line: *do not submerge the sensor beyond this line*, as it is possible to damage the sensor if the top gets wet.
 Ideally place the sensor such that the dirt level is approximately __1 inch__ below this.